HoolaBoola/tsoha_article_library/README.md

 A web application which allows users to retrieve textual content from the internet and save it with their own comments.

+  The end user can create an entry, whereupon the user is presented with a view that allows entering the usual metadata (author name, content, date...).

+  Alternatively, the user can enter a link to an article, which the application will use to retrieve said article and do its best at extracting the contents.

+  In addition to the article entries, a user is allowed to write their own comments and share their posts with other users.
+Other users will also be able to comment on the text.

 ### Installation and running